mike-sierra/deotp/02_navigate.md

     Here's how to specify more than one range, in this case any file starting with alphanumeric, or an underscore or dash.
-(The dash is a considered literally when it appears at the end.)
+(The dash is considered literally when it appears at the end.)

         $ ls [a-zA-Z0-9_-]*

     - _character range_

 1. Tab completion can save you a _lot_ of time.
-Type this without following it with a carriage return:
+Type this, but _without_ immediately following it with a carriage return:

         $ ls l